 VINTAGE CINEMA The Sherborne Cinema is a 1930s-themed Art Deco picture house in Gloucester that screens the latest releases along with arthouse flicks, vintage classics and children’s films.

 GLOUCESTER SKI AND SNOWBOARD CENTRE Make your sports extreme at Gloucester’s very own dry ski slope, also home to Battle Hill, the ultimate laser tag experience.
 Whether hitting the slopes or donning the camo, you can maximise your fun without having to leave the city.

-ATIK Boasting some of the largest dancefloors in the region, ATIK is the premier destination for a night out on the tiles in Gloucester.
-Student night is on Wednesday and you can dance to everything from RnB and house to
+ATIK Boasting some of the largest dancefloors in the region, ATIK is the premier destination for a night out in Gloucester.
+Student night is on Wednesday and you can dance to everything from RnB to house.

 MOOMOO CLUBROOMS Welcoming top DJs to its three clubrooms, MooMoo in Cheltenham town centre is also home to the Students’ Union’s official club night.
 Whether you want RnB, indie or student anthems, MooMoo has something for everyone, with various themed nights throughout the week.